emwtur/Turbo_Python_GPIO/README.md

-Turbo Python:
+Turbo Python GPIO:
-Python library to read Humidity, Air pressure, Humidity, Location(position and acceleration) and Temperature sensors on a Raspberry Pi.

-2017-05-19 - added oled screen SSD1603
+2017-05-19 - Supersonic distance meter added

 Inspired from the Adafruit libraries notable changes;
 one driver to handle all sensors I've encountered